amtoine/dotfiles/README.md

 - enjoy your new `vim` experience!

-I will try, in the future, to provide an `install.sh` script to (1) select what part of the config to install, (2) backup the choosen files of the user inside a safe place and (3) install my config files in replacement.
+I will try, in the future, to provide an `install.sh` script to (1) select what part of the config to install, (2) backup the chosen files of the user inside a safe place and (3) install my config files in replacement.
 I.doc/programs/vim/ also plan to develop an `uninstall.sh` script that does the exact inverse to restore the config of the user just as it was before the installation.